-I am a self proclaimed Mahabharata fan and you can actually con me into reading anything in the name of the epic.
-I have read it from the perspective of its various characters like Karan in Shivaji Samant’s Mrituanjaya, Gandhati in Manu Sharma’s Gandhari ki Atmakatha, Couple of version of Draupadi, Yuddhishtir’s Dharma laden version by Gurcharan Das and many Krishna’s versions.
-Arjuna is of course the hero of the story, so I was keen to read his perspectives also, the one who was blessed in more than one ways and got more than his due throughout the story.
+I am a self-proclaimed Mahabharata fan.
+And you can actually con me into reading anything in the name of the epic.
+I have read it from the perspective of its various characters.
+Like Karan in Shivaji Samant’s Mrituanjaya.
+Gandhari in Manu Sharma’s Gandhari Ki Atmakatha.
+And a couple of version of Draupadi.
+Yudhishthira’s Dharma laden version by Gurcharan Das and many Krishna’s versions.
+Arjuna is, of course, the hero of the story.
+So I was keen to read his perspectives also, the one who was blessed in more than one ways and got more than his due throughout the story.
 So, when I received this book for review, I was looking forward to reading Arjuna’s story.
-Incidentally, author’s name can also be derived from the word Arjuna, so I thought, may be she found her karmic connection there.
+Incidentally, author’s name can also be derived from the word Arjuna, so I thought, maybe she found her karmic connection there.

 What is different in this telling of the story is the language that is very contemporary and very good.
-That led me to the question who has this been written for – if it is for global audience then they would be lost in the array of characters and plots, they would need simpler linear treatment of the epic.
-If it is for the Indian audience, who more often than not would know the generic storyline, then it is for those who would enjoy a story being re-told in a good contemporary language.
-In fact it is after quite sometime that I read a book that has good language, an author with good vocabulary and tight editing.
+That led me to the question who has this been written for.
+If it is for the global audience then they would be lost in the array of characters and plots.
+They would need simpler linear treatment of the epic.
+If it is for the Indian audience, who more often than not would know the generic storyline.
+Then it is for those who would enjoy a story being re-told in a good contemporary language.
+In fact, it is after quite some time that I read a book that has good language, an author with good vocabulary and tight editing.

 Given the title, I expected some more Arjuna angle.
 And somewhere I thought the plot was lost when too many characters were quoted.
 I liked her detailed description of the weapons used.
 Not many versions go into the details as much.
 Similarly, his marriages with Ulupi and Chitrangada are also mentioned in detail with reasons for them continuing to live in their parental home.